 DaVinciRe is a party to a Third Amended and Restated Credit Agreement, dated as of April 5, 2006 (the "DaVinciRe Credit Agreement"), which provides for a revolving credit facility in an aggregate amount of up to \$200.0 million that matures on April 5, 2011.
-The term of the DaVinciRe are met.
-Effective as of March 9, 2010, DaVinciRe and the other parties to the Third Amended and Restated Credit Agreement amount may be increased to \$250.0 million, provided certain conditions are met.
-Effective as of March 9, 2010, DaVinciRe and the other parties to the Third Amended and Restated Credit Agreement, adated as of April 5, 2006 (the "DaVinciRe Credit Agreement"), entered into Amendment No. 1 to the DaVinciRe Credit Agreement (the "Amendment").
-The Amendment provided for the release of certain collateral that was previously pledged by DaVinciRe in support of its obligations under the DaVinciRe Credit Agreement requires DaVinciRe of other collateral in substitution for the released collateral.
+The term of the DaVinciRe Credit Agreement may be extended and the commitment amount may be increased to \$250.0 million, provided certain conditions are met.
+Effective as of March 9, 2010, DaVinciRe and the other parties to the Third Amended and Restated Credit Agreement, dated as of April 5, 2006 (the "DaVinciRe Credit Agreement"), entered into Amendment No. 1 to the DaVinciRe Credit Agreement (the "Amendment").
+The Amendment provided for the release of certain collateral that was previously pledged by DaVinciRe in support of its obligations under the DaVinciRe Credit Agreement and the pledge by DaVinci of other collateral in substitution for the released collateral.
 Interest rates are based on a spread above LIBOR, and averaged approximately 1.0% during 2010 (2009 - 1.3%).
-The DaVinciRe Credit Agreement requires DaVinciRe and DaVinci to maintain a minimum et worth of \$350.0 million and \$450.0 million, respectively, and requires DaVinciRe to maintain a debt to capital ratio of no greater than 30%.
-Neither RenaissanceRe nor Renaissance Reinsurance is a guarantor of this facility and the lenders have no recourse against RenaissanceRe or its subsidiaries other than DaVinciRe and DaVinciRe and DaVinciRe and DaVinciRe on its obligations under the DaVinciRe Credit Agreement.
-Virsuant to the terms of the Credit Agreement, a default by DaVinciRe on its obligations under the DaVinciRe Credit Agreement will not result in a default under the Credit Agreement.
+The DaVinciRe Credit Agreement requires DaVinciRe and DaVinci to maintain a minimum net worth of \$350.0 million and \$450.0 million, respectively, and requires DaVinciRe to maintain a debt to capital ratio of no greater than 30%.
+Neither RenaissanceRe nor Renaissance Reinsurance is a guarantor of this facility and the lenders have no recourse against RenaissanceRe or its subsidiaries other than DaVinciRe and DaVinci under the DaVinciRe Credit Agreement.
+Pursuant to the terms of the Credit Agreement, a default by DaVinciRe on its obligations under the DaVinciRe Credit Agreement will not result in a default under the Credit Agreement.
+At December 31, 2010, \$200.0 million remained outstanding under the DaVinciRe Credit Agreement.